Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m4/task4.2/readme.md

 ### 11. Display the extended format of information about the directory, tell about the information columns displayed on the terminal.

-I will explain the information columns based on the below example directory.
+I will explain the information columns based on the below example of directory.

 ![Screenshot13](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.2/Screenshots/13.jpg)